 3. Follow steps to cancel profile

-4. From the successful cancel screen, select the re-c
+4. From the successful cancel screen, select the re-create profile link

 5. Follow the steps to create your profile